Patoski-patoski/Patoski-Patoski/README.md

-# 👋 Hello World, I'm Patrick Okafor 👾
+# Hey👋 , I'm ***`Patrick Okafor`*** 👾

-**Backend Web Developer passionate about building scalable web services and RESTful APIs.
+**A Backend Web Developer passionate about building scalable web services and RESTful APIs.
 With over two years of experience delivering high-performance applications using Node.js, Python, and a variety of backend technologies, I focus on writing clean, maintainable code and implementing robust security measures.**

 ## 🛠️ Technical Skills